irenealgi/irenealegre.com/case-studies/monzo-test.md

 Inspired by my own oven at home, I kept the modes simple: Heating, Grilling and Defrosting.

-**Defrosting should be making use of the incorporated scale**, whereby the oven would be defining temperature and time values, however that has not been included in the mockups.
+**Defrosting should be making use of the incorporated scale**, whereby the oven would be defining temperature and time values, however that screen has not been included in the mockups.

 ### Food temperature